RyanEwen/octoeverywhere_bambu_docker/README.md

-## Dockerized Octoeverywhere for Bambu
+## Dockerized OctoEverywhere for Bambu

 ### How it works:
 The setup script will create a Docker image and container for each of your printers.
 The containers can then be started/stoped using Docker-Compose.